Use the one-line installer if you want the fastest setup. Use the binary or source build paths if you prefer to control the install manually.

 For Windows, use the binary download method below.

 If you download the binary manually or build from source, pairing and service setup are not automatic.
-Run clipshot setup to create an account or clipshot pair WORD-WORD-00 to join an existing group, then clipshot service install to set up auto-start.
+Run clipshot setup to create an account or clipshot pair 482917 to join an existing group, then clipshot service install to set up auto-start.

 Auto-start behavior